macCesar/purgeTSS/docs/configuring-guide.md

 ## Extending properties
 If you want to preserve the default values for a theme option but also add new values, add your extensions under the `theme.extend` key.

-For example, if you want to add an extra color but preserve the existing ones, you could extend the `colors` property:
+For example, if you want to add an extra color but preserve the existing ones, you could extend the `colors` section:

 ```javascript
 // ./purgetss/config.js